 1. Establish the firing as a fait accompli.

 2. Depersonalize the firing.

 Let me stress the importance of your mindset, throughout this whole process.
-Remember that this won’t be the first agent you fire.
+Remember that this won’t be the only agent you fire.
 And you aren’t the first actor who has ever fired this agent.
 Don’t let anyone try to make you feel as though that’s the case.

 If Your Agent “Goes There”

 One of the tactics your soon-to-be-ex-rep may use in an attempt to keep you from jumping ship (or in a petty reaction to the ego blow) is making the firing personal when we all know it’s a business decision.
 Whatever you do, don’t go there with him.
 You take the high road and keep your dignity intact.
 It’s a small town and people love to talk.
 Let’s say you’re firing your manager and your agent has always told you she doesn’t like working with him.
 Perhaps part of the reason your manager isn’t so popular with your agent is because of his tendency to pull a diva trip, get emotional, throw a hissy fit, make business issues personal, etc. Of course, your agent won’t tell you about that when you’re all trying to make your relationship work, but those are the types of things that people love to talk about and it’s quite possible your manager’s reputation is well-earned.

 When you find yourself being “hit below the belt” by someone who is upset he’s just been fired, imagine this person being on the phone with a casting director and behaving so badly.
 You KNOW this type of thing can’t be good for your career.
 Be glad to know you made the right decision.
 His poor response to your letting him go is proof that he’s not the type of person you want on your team.

 Wanna be sure your tools *and* your mindset are in peak form before approaching your dream agent?
 Let us get you in gear with some FREE training right now!